SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ActionsofNodes/AddNodeAtRuntime/README.md

 #AddNode at Runtime

-This sample demonstrate how to add a node at runtime.
-You can add a Node at runtime by adding it to the nodes collection of the Diagram component.
+This sample demonstrates how to add a node at runtime.
+Add a Node at runtime by adding it to the nodes collection of the Diagram component.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/nodes?theme=fluent